 Guides are not only invaluable in difficult or emergency situations, but they can also add depth and flavor to your trek.
-Your guide will explain about the local people, culture and flora and fauna.
+Your guide will explain the local people, culture and flora, and fauna.
 He can also book ahead for rooms (advisable in the peak seasons), be your best buddy, and be your lifeline if anything goes wrong.

 You will also be driving – so let’s look at the road conditions.